COVID-19: Information and support for the arts sector

 Feedback on grant applications

-The Council cannot provide feedback on applications at this time owing to our reduced capacity.
+The Council cannot provide feedback on applications at this time due to current circumstances.

 Successful grant applications: postponing your project

 If your grant application is successful but you’re unsure if you’ll be able to undertake your proposed project, indicate that you do not want to receive the payment until you have confirmation of your plans in your grant acceptance form.
 When you make a final decision, contact the program officer identified in your results letter.

 The Canada Council has suspended funding for projects that are dependent on domestic and international travel until September 1, 2020 (subject to change).

 Our plan is to open competitions in September 2020.
 You will be able to submit an application in the portal two months before competition deadlines and cut-off dates.

 Exceptionally, for components that had suspended competitions, you will be able to include activities and costs from April 20, 2020 until: